Mary Dawson (civil servant): Early life and education

-Dawson graduated with a Bachelor of Civil Law from McGill University in 1966.
+Dawson was born in Halifax, Nova Scotia, and moved to Toronto, Ontario, at age 11.
+She graduated with a Bachelor of Civil Law from McGill University in 1966.
 She then graduated from Dalhousie University with a Bachelor of Laws in 1970.
-She also earned a Diplôme d’études supérieures en droit (droit public), from the University of Ottawa.
-She is a member of the Nova Scotia and Ontario Bars and retained her membership in her original Bar, the Quebec Bar, until her retirement from the Department of Justice.
+She also earned a Diplôme d’études supérieures en droit (droit public) from the University of Ottawa.
+She was a member of the Nova Scotia Barristers' Society and the Law Society of Ontario while also retaining her membership in her original Bar, the Bar of Quebec, until her retirement from the Department of Justice.